-Aida M. Alvarez From 1997 to 2001, Ms. Alvarez was a member of President Clinton's Cabinet as the Administrator of the U.S. Small Business Administration (the "SBA").
+From 1997 to 2001, Ms. Alvarez was a member of President Clinton's Cabinet as the Administrator of the U.S. Small Business Administration (the "SBA").
 She was the founding Director of the Office of Federal Housing Enterprise Oversight from 1993 to 1997.
 Ms. Alvarez was a vice president in public finance at First Boston Corporation and Bear Stearns & Co., Inc. prior to 1993.
 She is the Chair of the Latino Community Foundation and has served as a director of Oportun (formerly Progress Financial Corporation) since 2011, and as a director of Zoosk, Inc. since 2014.
 From 2004 to 2014, Ms. Alvarez served on the boards of MUFG Americas Holdings Corporation (formerly UnionBanCal Corporation) and Union Bank N.A.

-Joined the Board: 2006 Skills and Qualifications: Age: 65 Board Committee: CNGC Ms. Alvarez gained executive experience through her years in President Clinton's Cabinet, her executive roles at government agencies, and her leadership at a prominent philanthropic organization.
-Other Current Public Company Ms. Alvarez brings extensive knowledge of the federal government and insight into public policy.
-Directorships: None Independent Director The Board also benefits from Ms. Alvarez's knowledge of investment banking and finance.
+Ms. Alvarez brings extensive knowledge of the federal government and insight into public policy.

+The Board also benefits from Ms. Alvarez's knowledge of investment banking and finance.

 As the head of the SBA, Ms. Alvarez expanded the international role of the SBA and developed a global agenda for the SBA.